Welcome letter from Dr. Danielle Endres, Director

 - fostering scholarly work that contributes to both knowledge production and the betterment of our communities

 As an interdisciplinary degree, students in the Environmental Humanities Program take advantage of the many resources for environmental and sustainability work at the University of Utah.
 The University of Utah hosts a world-class faculty doing research on a wide range of environmental and sustainability topics across the sciences, social sciences, arts, and humanities.
-Faculty affiliated with the Environmental Humanities program use a range of theoretical and methodological perspectives in their research and teaching about climate justice, energy democracy, Native histories and futures, political economies of environmental change, speculative fiction, environmental histories, unhoused peoples’ relations with the natural world, plants and animal rhetoric, science communication, Indigenous decolonization, environmental anti-racism, and more.
+Faculty affiliated with the Environmental Humanities Program use a range of theoretical and methodological perspectives in their research and teaching about climate justice, energy democracy, Native histories and futures, political economies of environmental change, speculative fiction, environmental histories, unhoused peoples’ relations with the natural world, plants and animal rhetoric, science communication, Indigenous decolonization, environmental anti-racism, and more.
 The Program also partners with campus partners including the Sustainability Office, Wilkes Center for Climate Science and Policy, American West Center, Natural History Museum of Utah, Center for Native Excellence and Tribal Engagement, University of Utah Press, Tanner Humanities Center and the SPARC Environmental Justice Lab.

 The University of Utah is located in the traditional and ancestral homelands of the Shoshone, Paiute, Goshute, and Utah Tribes and is a crossroad for Indigenous peoples.
-The EH Program is housed in an historic building that provides community space, meeting rooms, student offices, and proximity to open space.
+The Program is housed in an historic building that provides community space, meeting rooms, student offices, and proximity to open space.

 I invite you to look around our website and see the great things our students, faculty, and alumni are accomplishing.
 I would be glad to hear from you.